Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Proximally Guided Approach

-Different from the previous section, we can technically evaluate $f$ and its gradient but the computational cost can be still high when the number of functions $n$ is large.
-To reduce the cost, in Algorithm~\ref{alg:SVRG} and Algorithm~\ref{alg:PGSVRG}, we propose a proximally guided stochastic variance-reduced gradient (PG-SVRG) method for (\ref{eqn:P1}) under Assumption~\ref{assume:stochastic} and \ref{assume:finitesum}.
-In each iteration, Algorithm~\ref{alg:SVRG} applies the stochastic variance-reduced gradient (SVRG) method, i.e., Algorithm~\ref{alg:SVRG}, to approximately solve the following problem
+Different from the previous section, we can exactly evaluate $\nabla f$ but the computational cost can be still high when $n$ is large.
+To reduce the cost, in Algorithm~\ref{alg:SVRG} and Algorithm~\ref{alg:PGSVRG}, we propose a proximally guided stochastic variance-reduced gradient (PG-SVRG) method for (\ref{eqn:P1}).
+We consider a min-max problem